 - Ensure pupils and visitors to our school are clear about the expectations to our commitment to promoting equality and diversity.

 - Ensure pupils have responsibility to themselves and others to treat each other with respect.

 - Review our equality objectives and actions to ensure all relevant activity remains relevant and meets the identified needs and priorities of our school.

 The Federation views any form of discrimination as a serious act of misconduct.
-Any allegation of a breach in the policy will be investigated by the Heads of Teaching and Learning or where appropriate, the governing body.
+Any allegation of a breach in the policy will be investigated by the Executive Headteacher, Head of School or Deputy Headteacher or where appropriate, the governing body.
 This may lead to disciplinary or other appropriate action being taken.

 The John Hampden and Tetsworth Schools’ Federation has specific duties under the Equality Act (2010) to publish information about the diversity of our school community and the work we are doing to promote equality.

 We will review the effectiveness of the Equality policy by an assessment of progress against the targets together with stakeholder’s views.
 This will be reported annually.

 7. Bullying and Diversity incidents